6 Collagen Rich Foods in India

 Foods Derived From Animal

 Collagen is mainly found in animal products.
 Collagen-based foods include poultry, fish, and cattle.
-Collagen is found in the following foods-
+Collagen rich foods in India are found in the following foods:

 Chicken is a good source of collagen.
 A whole chicken has quite an amount of connective tissue.
 Collagen can be obtained from foods such as pot roast, brisket, and chuck steak due to the meat's connective structure.
 On the other side, a diet rich in red meat is not recommended for long-term health and sustainability.